esg

 ESG stands for environmental, social, and governance.
 Many investors use these three criteria to help identify risks and opportunities for growth for their company.
-ESG criteria help encourage responsible business practices.
+This criteria help encourage responsible business practices.

-There are three different ESG criteria: environmental, social, and governance.
+There are three different criterias: environmental, social, and governance.
 Responsibility in these three areas ensures steps toward holding companies accountable and ensuring best business practices.

 Environmental